 Want some more summer time suggestions?
 Here are a few fun things to do in Los Angeles Labor Day Weekend.

-Regular admission to a number of of these popular Los Angeles activities are included on the Go Los Angeles® Card.
+Regular admission to a number of these attractions are available on the Go Los Angeles Card.

 Six Flags Magic Mountain

 This classic installation of a popular chain is a great destination for the whole family.

 Located conveniently in Valencia, Six Flags Magic Mountain is a 260-acre park featuring 19 roller coasters and over 100 other rides, slides, and attractions.